Pickles Pickled vegetables

 Tsukemono – Japanese Pickled Vegetables

-In Germany, pickled cucumbers are the most popular pickled vegetables.
-The Japanese version is called "Tsukemono" and consists of various types of vegetables.
-Its fresh, sweet-sour taste enhances many dishes and, although it is only a small side dish, it is still an important part of typical Japanese meals.
+In Germany, people mostly know pickled sour cucumbers.
+The Japanese version is called “Tsukemono” (pickled vegetables) and is made from various kinds of vegetables.
+Their fresh, sweet-sour flavor enhances many dishes and, although they're just a small side dish, they are still an important part of typical Japanese meals.

-Tsukemono goes particularly well with rice and meat dishes, but it also tastes wonderful with sushi or as a snack with sake or beer.
-It is also a pretty garnish for dishes such as Japanese curry (Kare).
-Tsukemono has a refreshing and cleansing effect and creates a pleasant balance for rich foods.
+Tsukemono goes especially well with rice and meat dishes, but it’s also wonderful with sushi or as a snack with sake or beer.
+It’s also a pretty garnish for dishes, such as Kare (Japanese Curry).
+Tsukemono is refreshing and cleansing, and creates a pleasant balance to rich dishes.

 Tsukemono – The Health Aspect

-Fermentation gives the already healthy vegetables an extra boost of nutrients, vitamins, antioxidants and probiotics.
-Tsukemono are macrobiotic, which has a positive effect on gut health, and they also regulate excess acid in the stomach.
+Through the fermentation process, the already healthy vegetables get an extra boost of nutrients, vitamins, antioxidants, and probiotics.
+Tsukemono are macrobiotic, which has a positive effect on gut health, and they also help regulate excess stomach acid.

 Traditional Tsukemono